Shaping the Future of Global Derivatives Markets through International Cooperation

 Wednesday, March 21, 2012

-Ganesh Iyer, Senior Product Marketing Manager
+Ganesh Iyer, Director of Product Marketing

 In 1967, the American psychologist Stanley Milgram conducted an experiment to determine how many acquaintances it would take to pass a letter between two randomly selected people.
 He concluded that it took six steps or fewer to connect any two people in the world and coined the term ‘six degrees of separation’.
 Rapid technological progress and the advent of social networks have further reduced the number of hops required to connect different people and organizations around the globe.

 What does interconnectivity have to do with over-the counter (OTC) derivatives?
 Everything!
 The complex and interconnected nature of the global derivatives markets lead to a ‘butterfly effect’ where actions in one market can have severe and serious repercussions in a market on the opposite side of the world.
 In addition, the opacity of the OTC derivatives markets, where there is little to no visibility of counterparty risk, also amplifies the butterfly effect and creates massive risk management problems.
 While the majority of the world’s OTC derivatives trading occurs in the United States and Europe, many of the same products are traded in multiple jurisdictions by transnational institutions.
 Given that these markets function on a cross-border basis, it is important that there is international cooperation and coordination to fulfill enforcement and supervision responsibilities, lower systemic and operational risk and minimize the potential for regulatory arbitrage.
 That is where I think Singapore and Hong Kong, two of the largest financial centers in the world’s fastest growing region, can and are playing a pivotal role.